 When hearing the word “human resources,” what comes to mind often is employee relations or workplace safety.
-However, the HR department also fulfills another role: ensuring the organization remains tax compliant.
+However, the HR department also fulfills another role: ensuring the organization and its employees, whether local or expats, remain tax compliant.

 You may not hear HR and tax compliance together as often.
 But, the HR team certainly plays a crucial role in taxes, especially when it comes to withholding taxes.

 For HR teams handling expat employees, filing taxes can become more complicated.
 Not only do they have to abide by local tax laws, but they must also stay compliant with foreign ones.

 If your organization employs U.S. expats, your HR needs to know the ins and outs of expat tax filing.
 This level of knowledge doesn’t just improve processes.
 It can also help your organization prevent tax compliance issues and risks.
 Read on to know how HR can help with tax compliance for U.S. expats.

 The Role of HR in Employee Tax Filing

 The human resources department manages employee-related concerns and activities.
 They are the ones who onboard new employees and address their concerns, among others.

 HR management is an essential function in your business.
 Your HR team helps maximize the potential of your employees by bringing out the best in them.
 As such, they have a hand in pushing your organization towards success.